ckonig/codechallenge/README.md

 - [x] Design & implement a basic, stubbed external interfaces (web&cli) for email service
 - [x] Connect controller & mailer directly.
 Manually test the synchronous mail app from both interfaces.
 - [x] Remove HelloWorld remnants
+- [ ] Update static CLI mail command to take input from console (or file?)
 - [ ] Make AggregateMailer do the retry & fallback parts
 - [ ] Add database, generate IDs for mails.
 Allow checking email status by ID via web interface.
 - [ ] Look at the listener tech that is already built in to laravel app, what can it do for us?